Written by Richard Perry

 Key Pros

-• Competitive and fixed spreads available
+• Competitive fixed spreads on offer

 • Negative balance protection for all clients